Research

 (via Ahrefs)

-You’ll get a benchmark for how many backlinks you need.
-Usually, this number is close to the keyword difficulty.
+Ahrefs also gives you an estimate of how many backlinks you need.
+Usually, this number is similar to the keyword difficulty.
+For example, according to Ahrefs:

-• you’ll need backlinks from ~8 websites for a keyword at 7 difficulty
+• you’ll need backlinks from ~8 websites for a keyword at 7 difficulty, and

 2. Conduct a Link Gap Analysis

-To find relevant sites, conduct a link gap analysis with an SEO tool like Moz’s Link Explorer.
+To find relevant sites, you can conduct a link gap analysis with an SEO tool like Moz’s Link Explorer.

 You’ll get a list of sites that are linking to your competitors but not to you.
-In other words, you’ll discover easy link building opportunities:
+This should help you pinpoint easy link-building opportunities because of two reasons:

-1. Sites that are already linking to your competitors are very likely to link to you if you reach out.
+• Sites that are already linking to your competitors are more likely to link to you if you reach out.

-2. These sites are probably related to your industry and have an audience that suits you.
+• These sites are probably related to your industry and have an appropriate audience.

-So, after you finish your analysis, you’ll have a list of sites that are excellent candidates for hosting your backlinks.
+After you finish your analysis, you’ll have a list of sites that are good candidates for hosting your backlinks.

 3. Find High-Quality Links